Navigating Menopause Skin Changes with Confidence

 Step 2 – A relaxing EPIMAX® bath3

 Adding an EPIMAX® Ointment to your evening bath can be very comforting on dry skin conditions.
 The ointments can prevent skin from drying by creating a thin film over the skin, inhibiting moisture loss.
+EPIMAX® Ointment and EPIMAX® Paraffin-free Ointment should not be used on the face, and you should wash your hands after use.

 If you’re more of a shower person, try substituting your shower gel for an EPIMAX® cream or gel.